PrisonTeam/Prison/docs/knownissues_v3.3.x.md

 # Prison Known Issues and To Do's for v3.3.x

+1. Final testing of ladder rank multipliers
+2. Fix next rank value with PlayerRanks
+3. /ranks ladder moveRank not working
+4. Add

+* Start on mine bombs
+ 1. Select size of bomb -
+ 2. Select list of blocks
+ 3. Identify items to use as bombs
+ 4. Throw bomb
+ 5. fire event

+* placeholder for total block counts and other playercache stats

 * Fix the "next rank" value with PlayerRanks.... it's wrong... needs to recalc with the new rank.
+* Need to be more dynamic when a ladder's rank cost multiplier is set, the player's multiplier needs to be recalculated.

 * /ranks ladder moveRank did not work to move from one ladder to another

-* Add a rank cost multiplier to either ladders or ranks, or both.
+* Add a rank cost multiplier to ladders.
 Sum all active ranks a player has to get the total multiplier to use for rank costs.

 * Add a `*all*` for mine name on remove mines blockEvents.